Arrive at any time. There are no planned activities today until the evening welcome meeting, so check out the strip or Fremont Street.

 Take the short drive from Zion to Las Vegas.
 Upon arrival, enjoy free time in Las Vegas.
 Explore the strip, try your luck at a casino, or take in a glitzy show.

 Leave the bright lights of Las Vegas behind and spend the day travelling through the desert to the granite cliffs and ancient giant trees of Sequoia and Kings Canyon National Parks.
 Though these two parks were granted National Park status roughly 50 years apart, they are currently managed together by the National Park system.
-After setting up camp, slow down to relish the natural setting, search the night sky for shooting stars, and roast s'mores around the fire.
+After setting up camp, slow down to relish the natural setting, and roast s'mores around the fire.